How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Personalized therapy targeting specific impaired networks

-- Adaptive protocols that evolve based on patient progress
+- Adaptive protocols that evolve based on real-time progress

 - Data-driven decision making throughout the recovery journey